-- The RPC service does not use a well-known port (services that use well-known ports can have in_multi entries in /etc/clua_services). - Multiple instances of the RPC service will run in a cluster. - Requests for the RPC service will be directed to a cluster alias, which will provide load balancing among the instances of the service.
+• The RPC service does not use a well-known port (services that use well-known ports can have in multi entries in /etc/clua services).

+- Multiple instances of the RPC service will run in a cluster. - Requests for the RPC service will be directed to a cluster alias, which will provide load balancing among the instances of the service.

-These two functions make it possible to run an RPC application on multiple cluster members, all accessible via a cluster alias.
+These two functions make it possible to run an RPC application accessed via a cluster alias on multiple cluster members.
 In addition to ensuring that each instance of an RPC application uses the same common port, the functions also inform the portmap daemon that the application is a multi-instance, alias application.